djkormo/k8s-cs-controller/samples/mssql-db/README.md

 DATABASE MyFirstDB successfully created!
 ```

 Here's the log of the execution.
-The first thing I did was created the first db running:
+The first thing I did was created the first db (all these yaml files are in the [yaml](./yaml) folder)

 `kubectl apply -f .\db1.yaml`